pfisterer/acme2dfn/README.md

 It works as follows:
 - Invoked by acme2certifier, it receives incoming CSRs from ACME clients (after the [challenges](https://letsencrypt.org/docs/challenge-types/) have completed)
-- Writes CSRs to a directory
+- Writes CSRs to a directory **(not working yet)**
-- Waits for certificates to appear in this directory
+- Waits for certificates to appear in this directory **(not working yet)**
-- Notifies acme2certifier
+- Notifies acme2certifier **(not working yet)**

 ### file2dfn

 Java program for interacting with DFN's SOAP API to request certificates and to approve them.

 It works as follows:
 - It watches for new CSRs in the aforementioned directory (stored there by acme2file).
+The files must have a prefix `new-` and suffix `.csr`.
+Everything in between is treated as an identifier used by `acme2file`.
 - Submits each CSR to the DFN SOAP server and approves them
-- Polls the SOAP server for matching certificates and stores them in the directory
+- Polls the SOAP server for matching certificates and stores them in the directory in the form `"cert-" + acmeId + ".crt"`.

 # Open Issues